MediaQuest Holdings: History

-In May 2022, PLDT named Smart Communications SVP/Head of Consumer Business Jane Basas as new President and CEO of MediaQuest Holdings, replacing Espinosa who remained as board member and retained his positions for Philstar/Hastings and Meralco.
+In May 2022, PLDT named Smart Communications SVP/Head of Consumer Business Jane Basas as new president and CEO of MediaQuest Holdings, replacing Espinosa who remained as board member and retained his positions for Philstar/Hastings and Meralco.
 Basas previously served as President/CEO of Cignal TV from 2016 to 2020.

-In June 2022, ABS-CBN engaged into advanced talks with TV5's parent company, MediaQuest Holdings to allow its resources combined after Villar Group-backed Advanced Media Broadcasting System acquired ABS-CBN's former frequency, and slated to begin operations in October 2022 as AMBS-2.
+In June 2022, ABS-CBN engaged into advanced talks with TV5's parent company, MediaQuest Holdings to allow its resources combined after Villar Group-backed Advanced Media Broadcasting System acquired ABS-CBN's former frequency, and slated to begin operations in October 2022 as ALLTV-2 and become the flagship station of ALLTV.
 On August 10, 2022, ABS-CBN and MediaQuest Holdings signed a "convertible note agreement" as announced on the following day for the ABS-CBN's investment into TV5 Network by acquiring 34.99% of the company's common shares, with an option to increase it stake to 49.92% within the next eight years with MediaQuest remained as the TV5's controlling shareholder with 64.79% of TV5's common shares.
 Meanwhile, MediaQuest Holdings executed a "debt instruments agreement" by acquiring a 38.88% minority stake of ABS-CBN's cable TV arm Sky Cable Corporation through Cignal TV, with an option to acquire an additional 61.12% of Sky Cable shares within the next eight years.
 After ABS-CBN and TV5 had a partnership deal, the House of Representatives has set a briefing and SAGIP Representative Rodante Marcoleta commented that TV5 violated the broadcasting franchise with ABS-CBN deal.
-But a day later, the briefing scheduled was cancelled that supposed to happen on that day.
+However, a media briefing that was scheduled a day later was cancelled.
 On August 24, the two broadcasting companies agreed to pause their closing preparations for the deal following concerns from politicians and some government agencies.
 However, the agreement was terminated on September 1.

+In June 2023, the company announced their partnership with Eat Bulaga! hosts Tito Sotto, Vic Sotto, Joey De Leon to form their own production company, TVJ Productions Inc. after signing a contract with TV5.
+This occurred a week after they left TAPE Inc. due to various issues with the new management.

 Assets

+MQ Artists Agency

+MQ Artists Agency (MQAA, formerly known as Talent5) is a talent agency owned by TV5 Network Inc. based in Mandaluyong, Metro Manila, Philippines that was founded on December 5, 2010.
+On May 2, 2024, during TV5 was announced that the agency had been launched as MQ Artists Agency.
+Representing MediaQuest was Jane Basas, president and CEO of MQuest Ventures.
+MQAA is the new in-house talent management arm of MQuest Ventures (MQuest).
+MQuest was launched in 2023 and is described as the "content creation hub" of the MediaQuest Group "combining film and TV production, talent management, and live events.